 It is no news that the speed of technological change we are experiencing is a great challenge for companies.
 Adapting to this, keeping the talent in your company up to date and making efficient use of resources are increasingly challenging tasks.

-Being partners means that we join their structure, the teams and specialists they already have, in order to add to them the technological capacity and talent that we have been developing for years for the healthy growth of this type of applications.
+Being partners means that we align with their structure, teams, and specialists they already have, to add technological capacity and talent that we’ve been developing for years for the healthy growth of these types of applications.

-At Boomit, we study the business opportunity and if we understand that there is a good synergy between the company and our capabilities, we take the challenge and assume risks.
-These risks are fundamental, as they align our partner’s objectives with our own.
-It is truly a recipe that does not fail.
+At Boomit, we study the business opportunity and if we understand that there’s good synergy between the company and our capabilities, we take on the challenge and assume risks.
+These risks are crucial as they align the objectives of our partner with ours.
+It’s truly a recipe that doesn’t fail.

-In this article we are going to tell you the key to success from a Growth Marketing for Apps perspective.
+In this article, we’ll tell you the key to success from a Growth Marketing perspective for Apps.

-When we talk to digital product companies, we find different stages at the product level and at the team maturity level.
-Talent levels and areas of expertise are really quite varied, but there is one area in particular that stands out in that it is always a major pain point: “how to use data to make decisions, report and optimize marketing strategy.”
+When we talk to digital product companies, we find different stages at the product level and in the maturity of the teams.
+Talent levels and areas of specialization are really varied, but there’s one area in particular that stands out as always a major pain point: “how to use data to make decisions, report, and optimize marketing strategy.”

-It’s as if the entire marketing industry feels it is working blind at a time in history when AI, Machile Learning (ML) and automation are the only way to subsist and grow at the speed businesses need.
+It’s as if the entire marketing industry feels like it’s working blindfolded at a time in history when AI, Machine Learning (ML), and automation are the only way to survive and grow at the pace businesses need.

-Within this complex reality, finance teams fail to connect their reports with marketing, marketing fails to connect their reports with the product team, and the C-Level does not know what data to look at or how to read it in order to make decisions.
-In short, they often don’t even know if the company is profitable or has a healthy projected cash flow.
+Within this complex reality, finance teams can’t connect their reports with marketing’s, marketing can’t do it with the product team, and the C-Level doesn’t know what data to look at or how on earth to read them to make decisions.
+Ultimately, they often don’t even know if the company is profitable or if it has a healthy projected cash flow.

 Boomit was created as a company specialized in technology and consulting in Growth Marketing (Martech) to solve this problem.